foundry-rs/book/src/spark/differential-ffi-testing.md

 ## Differential Testing

-Forge can be used for differential testing and differential fuzzing.
+Spark can be used for differential testing and differential fuzzing.
 You can even test against non-EVM executables using the `ffi` [cheatcode](../cheatcodes/ffi.md).

 ### Background